stashed/docs/docs/guides/latest/volumesnapshot/standalonepvc.md

 ## Snapshot Standalone PVC's

-This guide will show you how to use Stash to snapshot standalone PersistentVolumeClaims and restore PersistentVolumeClaims from snapshot using Kubernetes [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) API.
+This guide will show you how to use Stash to snapshot standalone PersistentVolumeClaims and restore that from snapshot using Kubernetes [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) API.
+In this guide, we are going to backup the volumes in Google Cloud Storage with the help of [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver).

 ### Before You Begin

-* At first, you need to familiarize with the [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver)
+* At first, you need to be familiarize with the [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver).
-* Also need to enable the Kubernetes VolumeSnapshotDataSource alpha feature via feature gate
+* Also need to enable the Kubernetes `VolumeSnapshotDataSource` alpha feature via feature gates.
-* The kubectl command-line tool must be configured to communicate with your cluster.
-* And need to install Stah Operator in your cluster.
+* You need to have Stash installed in your cluster.
+If you already don't have Stash installed, please follow this [steps](https://appscode.com/products/stash/0.8.3/setup/install/).
-If you are not familiar with that please visit [here](docs/guides/latest/volumesnapshot/backup.md)
+* If you don't know how VolumeSnapshot works in Stash, please visit [here](/docs/guides/latest/volumesnapshot/overview.md).

 #### Prepare for VolumeSnapshot

 If you don't already have a StorageClass that uses the CSI driver that supports VolumeSnapshot feature, create one first.
-Here, we are going to create StorageClass that uses GCE Persistent Disk CSI Driver.
+Here, we are going to create `StorageClass` that uses [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver).

 Sample `StorageClass` YAML are given below,

 ```yaml